data center design

 Developing the Cisco ACI architecture

 I have always found extending data risky when undergoing data center network design projects.
 However, the Cisco ACI architecture can be extended without the traditional Layer 2 and 3 Data Center Interconnect (DCI) mechanisms.
-Here, we can use Multi-Pod and Multi-Site and better control large environments that need to span multiple locations and for applications to share those multiple locations in active-active application deployments.
+Here, we can use Multi-Pod and Multi-Site to better control large environments that need to span multiple locations and for applications to share those multiple locations in active-active application deployments.

 Diagram: Extending the ACI fabric.
 Source is Cisco